 These accumulated efforts may not be highly visible, but they are important.

-Practical Advice and Pitfalls for Others
+Practical Advice and Pitfalls for Others¶

 The following points are distilled from this experience, intended as a reference for anyone who wants to promote or deploy a Tor Relay on a university campus in the future.

-Actionable Advice
+Actionable Advice¶

-• Take the public route from the start: don’t wait until something goes wrong to explain—let network administrators and supervising professors know what you are doing early on.
+- Take the public route from the start: don’t wait until something goes wrong to explain—let network administrators and supervising professors know what you are doing early on.

-• Clearly distinguish between a Tor Relay and an Exit Node: this is almost always the deciding factor in whether communication succeeds, so be explicit about the difference in risk.
+- Clearly distinguish between a Tor Relay and an Exit Node: this is almost always the deciding factor in whether communication succeeds, so be explicit about the difference in risk.

-• Explain things in a way the university can “account for”: the goal is not to persuade faculty to support anonymous networks ideologically, but to ensure they can answer questions when asked.
+- Explain things in a way the university can “account for”: the goal is to make sure they can answer questions when asked; you don’t need to win faculty over to anonymous network advocacy.

-• Expect a lot of paperwork: IP addresses, outbound connectivity, and usage descriptions are all basic requirements.
+- Expect a lot of paperwork: IP addresses, outbound connectivity, and usage descriptions are all basic requirements.

-Common Pitfalls
+Common Pitfalls¶

-• Assuming technical correctness is enough: within academic networks, institutional processes often determine success or failure before technology does.
+- Assuming technical correctness is enough: within academic networks, institutional processes often determine success or failure before technology does.

-• Underestimating the Ministry of Education’s level of control: most universities block outbound connections by default, and any exceptions must align with formal reporting procedures.
+- Underestimating the Ministry of Education’s level of control: most universities block outbound connections by default, and any exceptions must align with formal reporting procedures.

-• Failing to plan for maintenance and account ownership: account privileges after graduation directly affect whether long-term operation is possible.
+- Failing to plan for maintenance and account ownership: account privileges after graduation directly affect whether long-term operation is possible.

-• Within Taiwanese universities, as long as one is willing to communicate and explain,
+- Within Taiwanese universities, as long as one is willing to communicate and explain,

 If we hope to see Tor Relays on more campuses in the future, these “uncool but time-consuming” efforts may well be the most important foundation of all.